 Table 130-1Etiologies of Acute BPF ||Download (.pdf) Table 130-1Etiologies of Acute BPF

 The acute surgical management of BPF depends not only on the etiology but also on the clinical presentation.
 In general, the main tenets of therapy are (1) the treatment of any systemic infection, (2) drainage of any infected fluid, (3) reexpansion of the lung to eliminate residual pleural space, and (4) treatment of the underlying cause.
 Specific management is discussed according to etiology.

 The most common nonsurgical etiology for BPF is infection.
 BPF may be a complicating factor in necrotizing pneumonia or a lung abscess.
 A variety of bacterial, mycobacterial, and fungal infections have been implicated in benign BPF.
 Clues to the development of a lung abscess with proximal airway communication include an intractable cough, fever, weight loss, and failure to thrive.1 Clinical presentation may range from a productive cough to frank sepsis.
 A pneumothorax may be present as well; however, the presence of intrapleural air does not distinguish between a proximal and peripheral communication.
 Regardless of the site of communication, the initial management involves the drainage of the pleural space with a chest tube, broad-spectrum antibiotics to treat the underlying infection, and chest physiotherapy to aid drainage.
 Culture of the drainage fluid permits targeted antibiotic therapy.
 Surgical intervention is rarely indicated.

 Malignant BPF is generally the result of the necrosis associated with large tumors in the chest.
 These may be primary lung carcinomas or metastatic cancers such as sarcomas.
 Patients may experience shortness of breath as a result of a pneumothorax.
-Management includes insertion of a chest tube to treat the pneumothorax ...
+Management includes insertion of a chest tube to treat the pneumothorax and bronchoscopy ...